-This module weighs 25% of your GCSE grade and will be examined with a 50 marks paper that lasts 1 hour.
-You can read more about the structure of the exam below.
+This module weighs 25% of your GCSE grade and will be examined with a 50-mark paper that lasts 1 hour.

-If your grammar and vocabulary are wobbly, you will need to work on that first to make sure that it is not stopping you from understanding the set text.
+But before you start, if your grammar and vocabulary are wobbly, you will need to work on that first to make sure that it is not stopping you from understanding the set text.
 If you are short on time, I recommend working on my self-paced Grammar Revision course, which you can access here:

 This post contains affiliate links, which help me keep producing free resources at no extra cost to you.
 As an Amazon Associate, I earn from qualifying purchases, but I only ever recommend products that I use and believe are worthwhile.